-During this engagement (known today as the Battle of Pleasant Hill), the 47th Pennsylvania also recaptured a Massachusetts artillery battery that had been lost during the earlier Confederate assault.
-It was while he was mounting the colors of the 47th Pennsylvania on one of the recaptured Massachusetts caissons that Color-Sergeant Benjamin Walls was shot in the left shoulder.
+During this engagement (known today as the Battle of Pleasant Hill), the 47th Pennsylvania Volunteers recaptured a Massachusetts artillery battery that had been lost during the earlier Confederate assault.
+While mounting the colors of the 47th Pennsylvania on one of the recaptured caissons, Color-Sergeant Benjamin Walls was shot in the left shoulder.
 As Walls fell, Sergeant William Pyers was the also shot while preventing the colors from falling into enemy hands.
-Both men survived their wounds and continued to fight on – Walls until he was honorably discharged upon expiration of his term of service on 18 September 1864.
+Both men survived their wounds and continued to fight on—Walls until he was honorably discharged upon expiration of his term of service on 18 September 1864.

 Others from the 47th were also killed or wounded, including Private John C. Sterner (killed), and Privates Cornelius Kramer, George Miller, and Thomas Nipple (wounded).
 In addition, the regiment nearly lost its second-in-command, Lieutenant-Colonel G. W. Alexander.

 Still others were captured, marched roughly 125 miles to Camp Ford, Tyler, Texas, the largest Confederate prison camp west of the Mississippi River, and held there as prisoners of war by Confederate forces until released during prisoner exchanges in July, August, September, or November.
 At least two members of the 47th never made it out alive while still others remain missing to this day.

 Their battle wounds not yet even healed, the 47th Pennsylvanians received a collective shock when the 47th’s Major William S. Gausler was discharged on 11 April 1864, allegedly for cowardice.
-Four days later, on 15 April, 1st Lieutenant William Reese was also discharged for alleged cowardice, per General Order No. 36 issued by Headquarters of the 19th U.S. Army Corps.
+Four days later, on 15 April, First Lieutenant William Reese was also discharged for alleged cowardice, per General Order No. 36 issued by Headquarters of the 19th U.S. Army Corps.
 The damning charges for both men were then reaffirmed on 6 May 1864, and were approved via the U.S. War Department’s Special Order No. 169, Paragraph 39.

 The 11 May 1864 Evening Star in Washington, D.C. then announced that Gausler and Reese had been dismissed from military service with First Lieutenant W. H. R. Hangen “for cowardice in the actions of Sabine Cross Roads and Pleasant Hill on the 8th and 9th of April, and for having tendered their resignations while under such charges” (AGO Special Order No. 169, 6 May 1864).